 Linden Hall offers both Junior (grades 6–8) and Upper School (grades 9–12) Boarding Programs, as well as a Five-Day Boarding Program in all grade levels.
 Boarding students are encouraged to interact with day students and vice versa.
 Many of our domestic and international boarding students visit the homes of our day student families on weekends and during breaks.
 These visits provide our international students with authentic American experiences and insights into American culture and family life.

 At Linden Hall, our college preparatory program begins in the sixth grade.
 Our junior boarding programs equips and prepares young women to handle the rigors of Upper School life.

 Housed in Horne Dormitory, the Junior Boarding Program provides a caring environment overseen by a dedicated group of dorm parents and faculty members.
-Our youngest girls are given opportunities to live in a community as they learn to share space and compromise.
+Our youngest girls learn valuable life lessons such as sharing space and compromising.
 The integration of our international population allows our Middle School girls to learn about other cultures and adapt to diversity.

 Our Junior Boarders have assigned bedtimes appropriate to their age/grade, and are encouraged to eat balanced meals.
 On weekday afternoons, there are indoor and outdoor games and activities, which provide physical exercise as well as the opportunity for our youngest students to unwind and get to know each other.
 Evening study halls are monitored by teachers, who provide individual homework help as needed.
 Frequent dorm meetings focus on life skills as well as fun activities for our 6th through 8th grade girls.

 Our Upper School Boarding Program provides a supportive living and learning environment for students in grades 9–12, and prepares them for dorm life in college.
 Housed in three interconnected dorms, the young women in our Upper School learn to live in a community and are nurtured toward independence.